dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/ref.md

 ### Ref project-specific models

-You can also use a two-argument variant of the `ref` function.
-With this variant, you can pass both a namespace (project or package) and model name to `ref` to avoid ambiguity.
+You can also reference models from different projects using the two-argument variant of the `ref` function.
+By specifying both a namespace (which could be a project or package) and model name, you ensure clarity and avoid any ambiguity in the `ref`.
+This is also useful when dealing with models across various projects or packages.

 When using two arguments with projects (not packages), you also need to set [cross project dependencies](/docs/collaborate/govern/project-dependencies).

+The following syntax demonstrates how to reference a model from a specific project or package:

 ```sql
 select * from {{ ref('project_or_package', 'model_name') }}
 ```

 We recommend using two-argument `ref` any time you are referencing a model defined in a different package or project.
-While not required in all cases, it's more explicit for you, for dbt, and for future readers of your code.
+While not required in all cases, it's more explicit for you, for dbt, and future readers of your code.

 <VersionBlock firstVersion="1.6">